Equine Isolation

 • Horses with a disease on the Equine Infectious Disease chart that indicates “Isolation” as the appropriate housing.

-• Foals have special instructions.
+• Foals less than 30 days of age have special instructions.
 If isolation is required the policies on this page apply.

-• If the Isolation stalls are full, a patient presented with diarrhea can be refused admission if a pathogen is suspected.
-If a pathogen is not suspected, the patient’s status must be discussed with the hospital epidemiologist or chair of the Infection Control Committee before being placed in a restricted stall.
+• If the Isolation stalls are full, a patient presented with diarrhea can be refused admission at the discretion of the EFAVC Director.

 • Restriction status, at no time, should be used to accommodate a lack of availability of an isolation stall.